Energise Your Winery Or Brewery With Disc Golf

 Is It Too Good To Be True?

-The initial installation of a disc golf course is fairly inexpensive, and it might seem as if this investment may not really be as great as it sounds.
+The initial installation of a disc golf course is fairly inexpensive because the disc golf course design cost is low, and it might seem as if this investment may not really be as great as it sounds.
 However, there are a plethora of wineries and breweries who have seen great success.
 Dry Dock Brewing in Colorado joined forces with their local disc golf club to create a nautical themed course, and Flat Creek Estate, a popular winery in Texas, even hosts tournaments across their gorgeous 18 holes.

 The first brewery in the world to feature a full 18-hole layout was Anderson Valley Brewing in California, and they’ve seen firsthand just how popular the sport has become.
 You can even get a little bit creative like the people at Westport Winery Garden Resort, who used old propane tanks and enlisted local artists to craft tone poles as targets instead of traditional disc golf baskets.